 Whatever the case, no real harm done as long as we understand the origins of the usage of “Yoga” in relation to Nuad Thai and Reusi Dat Ton.
 Doing so, we can make informed decisions by discerning what’s-what and what’s-not and choose the right training course or treatment.

-Tagged: Thai Massage Concepts, Thai Yoga Massage, Thai Yoga Reusi Datton, Topic History, Topic Hybrids, Topic Reusi Dat Ton, Topic Thai Massage Styles, Topic Thai Traditional Medicine, Yoga
+Tagged: Thai Massage Concepts, Thai Yoga Massage, Thai Yoga Reusi Datton, Topic History, Topic Hybrids and Blended Techniques, Topic Reusi Dat Ton, Topic Thai Massage Styles, Topic Thai Massage Techniques, Topic Thai Massage Treatments, Topic Yoga, Yoga